{{ vm.item.title }}

 What advice would you give others to shop more consciously in-store?

-It's important that we work together to protect the places we love to visit.
+It's so important we work together to protect the places we love to visit.
 We need to maintain them so that they can be enjoyed by others and those who are there after us.
 When it comes to shopping, try to choose products that you need, rather than want.
 You can also select products that are more sustainable.
 The Our Planet range in-store is ideal for that.

 What do you look for when you buy your outdoor kit?